 American Kestrels are the smallest falcons that nest in North America.
 Their numbers have been declining, due to predation by larger hawks and owls, disease and habitat loss.

-These little falcons readily take to nest boxes, therefore we have placed dozens of nest boxes for American Kestrels in Colorado from south Boulder to North Fort Collins and up in the mountains around Estes Park.
+These little falcons readily take to nest boxes, therefore we have placed almost a hundred nest boxes for American Kestrels from south Boulder to North Fort Collins and up in the mountains around Estes Park.

 The camera below, is in a nest box in Loveland.
 The camera is placed at the top inside of the nest box and faces straight down on purpose.

 Falcons and hawks defecate by shooting their feces over the edge of the nest.